google/applied-machine-learning-intensive/v2/05_deep_learning/02_natural_language_processing/slides.md

 * *... and so much more!*

 <!--
 Here are some examples of what is considered natural language processing.
-You have likely intereacted with systems that perform these tasks before.
+You have likely interacted with systems that perform these tasks before.

-There is some argument on speech recogintion actually being NLP.
+There is some argument on whether speech recognition should actually be considered NLP.
 It is possible to convert sound waves into words without actually understanding what those words are.
 This is technically "processing" of natural language, but it falls short of "Natural Language Understanding."
-However, many speech recognition systems actually attempt to understand the speeh in order to correctly predict ambiguous words like "there", "their", and "they're".
+However, many speech recognition systems actually attempt to understand the speech in order to correctly predict ambiguous words like "there", "their", and "they're".
 -->

 ---